AndreBaltazar8/ablac/docs/toolchain.md

 `tools/build-self-hosted-release.sh build/ablac.bin build/ablac-next`.
 It splits
 deterministic LLVM emission, object generation, and linking into separate bounded processes so the frontend and LLVM object-generation heap peaks do not coexist.
-The release gate verifies byte-identical IR from the rebuilt compiler.
+After emission it may reuse an optimized executable only from an exact content-addressed match over the module, runtime inputs, host, toolchain, and release profile. `ABLA_RELEASE_SELFHOST_CACHE=0` forces a cold backend.
+The release gate still verifies byte-identical IR from the rebuilt compiler.